hardkiller2565123123/SouthParkFrameWork/README.md

 ## Disclaimer

-And Yes AI was helped with this project so what deal with it if you dont like it then dont use the Mod.
+And yes, AI was used to help with parts of this project.
+If you do not like that, then simply do not use the mod.

-Also this mod uses a proxy dll.
-In Normal words that means it uses a dummy steam_api.dll to load the original one so owning the game is a requirement.
-THIS WILL NEVER CHANGE
+This project uses a proxy DLL system.
+In simple terms, it uses a custom `steam_api.dll` loader that forwards to the original game DLL.
+Because of this, owning a legitimate copy of the game is required.

-This project is for research, learning, and modding purposes only.
+THIS WILL NEVER CHANGE.

+This project exists for:
+- Research
+- Learning
+- Preservation
+- Modding purposes

-No game files or copyrighted assets are included.
+No copyrighted game files, assets, or proprietary content are included or distributed with this project.

-WE DO NOT CONDONE PIRACY
+WE DO NOT CONDONE PIRACY.

 ## Status